Darryl S. Inaba: Career

-Inaba was the CEO and president of the Haight Ashbury Free Clinics from 1989-2005, as well as the past chairman of the San Francisco Asian American Substance Abuse Task Force.
+Inaba was the CEO and president of the Haight Ashbury Free Clinics from 1989 to 2005, as well as the past chairman of the San Francisco Asian American Substance Abuse Task Force.
 He is also the first lifelong Fellow of the Haight Ashbury Free Clinics.
 While at the Free Clinic (1967-2005) Inaba had a great interest in the development culturally consistent substance abuse treatment services.

 Haight Ashbury Free Clinic Benefit Concerts

 The Clinic was initially funded through proceeds of benefit concerts, many of which were organized by Bill Graham.
-The first of such benefit concerts took place on July 13, 1967 at the Fillmore Auditorium in San Francisco, California.
-Another, titled "Dr. Sunday's Medicine Show", took place on October 8, 1967 in San Jose, California.
+The first of such benefit concerts took place on July 13, 1967, at the Fillmore Auditorium in San Francisco, California.
+Another, titled "Dr. Sunday's Medicine Show", took place on October 8, 1967, in San Jose, California.

 These benefit concerts, organized with promoter Bill Graham (promoter) in the early years of the Clinic, included bands such as Big Brother and the Holding Company, Creedence Clearwater Revival, Ravi Shankar, George Harrison, The Charlatans, Blue Cheer, and Quicksilver Messenger Service.
 The concerts proved crucial in providing the funding necessary to keep the Clinic doors open during its early years, as traditional sources of funding were not immediately forthcoming.

 Rock Medicine

-Through the benefit concerts organized with Bill Graham in the late 1960s and early 1970s, Inaba and Dr. George "Skip" Gay created The Rock Medicine Services in the spring of 1973.
+Through the benefit concerts organized with Bill Graham in the late 1960s and early 1970s, Inaba and George "Skip" Gay created The Rock Medicine Services in the spring of 1973.
 Bill Graham staged two consecutive Saturday concerts at Kezar Stadium in San Francisco, California, featuring The Grateful Dead and Led Zeppelin.
 Bill Graham asked the clinic to staff a "medical emergency care tent" during both concerts.
 These small stadium concerts, about 18,000 at the Dead and 25,000 at Led Zeppelin, evolved into Bill Graham's Days on the Green concert series.
 The "medical emergency care tent" became Rock Medicine, a branch of the Haight Ashbury Free Clinics that still exists today and provides medical care at various Bay Area music concerts and events.

-Uppers, Downers, All Arounders
+Writing

 Uppers, Downers, All Arounders (ISBN 978-0-926544-39-0), originally published by CNS Productions in 1989 and now in its 8th edition and co-authored by William Cohen, is Inaba's way of explaining the physiological and pharmacological responses that the body has to psychoactive drugs.
 Psychoactive drugs are those chemicals that can pass through the blood brain barrier and produce a mental effect in the central nervous system.
 Thus uppers stimulate, downers depress, and psychedelic drugs have a variety of effects on the neurotransmitters.